-As a banking group, Dexia is dependent, for its operational activities, on the reliability and security of its information

-The activities of the Group takes place in the specific context of the management of the existing assets portfolios in rundown, in the context of the orderly resolution plan validated by the European Commission on December 28,
+Key Audit Matter How our audit addressed the key audit matter As a banking group, Dexia is dependent, for its operational activities, on the reliability and security of its information systems.
+The activities of the Group takes place in the specific context of the management of the existing assets portfolios in rundown, in the context of the orderly resolution plan validated by the European Commission on December 28, 2012.
 In this context, and in order to ensure operational continuity, Dexia Group has outsourced its IT function (development, production and infrastructure) and back offices to an external service provider.
 Dexia Group has also decided, since the 2018 financial year, to entrust the upgrade and management of the IT infrastructure to the same service provider.
 In this specific context, the management of operational risk related to the performance of the information systems and the automated treatment of accounting and financial information is considered as a key audit matter.

-The assessment of the general IT controls used throughout the accounting and financial information processing chains is a key step in our audit approach.

-The audit work performed, some of which was carried out directly at the external service provider, with the assistance of our IT specialists, consisted of:

-- understanding the structure of the IT landscape and the processes and controls related to the production of the accounting and financial information; - examinating the way Dexia Group handled the impacts of IT incidents that occurred during the accounting period and the related corrective actions implemented; - assessing the operating effectiveness of general IT controls (access right management to the applications and data, change management and application development, and management of the IT operations) and the key automated controls on significant information systems (mainly the credit and market applications, accounting, consolidation and automated reconciliation applications between the management data and accounting data); - performing detailed procedures on manual journal entries, related to the write access rights of manual entries, and to the review of the supporting documentation justifying the - nature and input of manual entries; understanding the control and supervision framework currently developed by Dexia Group related to the key services rendered by the external service provider in the context of the outsourcing.
+The assessment of the general IT controls used throughou the accounting and financial information processing chain a key step in our audit approach.
+The audit work performed, some of which was carried ou directly at the external service provider, with the assistance our IT specialists, consisted of: understanding the structure of the IT landscape and the processes and controls related to the production of the accounting and financial information; examinating the way Dexia Group handled the impacts IT incidents that occurred during the accounting period the related corrective actions implemented; assessing the operating effectiveness of general IT contr (access right management to the applications and data, change management and application development, and management of the IT operations) and the key automat controls on significant information systems (mainly the credit and market applications, accounting data); performing detailed procedures on manual journal entries, and the review of the supporting documentation justifying a nature and input of manual entries; understanding the control and supervision framework currently developed by Dexia Group related to the key services rendered by the external service provider in the context of the outsourcing.